charukiewicz/charukiewicz/resume.md

 *Director of Community Experience*

 * Product managment position; led a team of 5 software developers, 10 beta testers, and 5 sales staff members
-* Mentored new programmers and software testers
-* Planned and assigned projects, held development meetings, wrote technical specifications, analyzed user data and trends, determined project costs and time requirements, developed new software features and digital sales opportunities
+* Designed and implemented a system which automated and expanded all product sales; removed sales overhead costs and released multiple new categories of products which *increased average monthly revenue of the company by 35%*
 * Performed quantitative analysis of product sales, used results to develop marketing and sales strategies, instructed sales staff on how to execute sales strategies
-* Surveyed users directly to gauge product response and gather general feedback
 * Implemented a system which streamlined planning, development, testing, release, and public feedback of multiple simultaneous projects and software updates
-* Designed and implemented a system which automated and expanded all product sales; removed sales overhead costs and released multiple new categories of products which increased average monthly revenue of the company by 35%
-* Worked with the PAWN language, MySQL, and PHP
+* Created new software features with the PAWN language, MySQL, and PHP

 <hr>